 - Boost your employability with an optional work placement – past hosts have included BMW, the Home Office, Airbus and British Airways.

 Our engineering degrees are all accredited by the relevant professional institutions.
 We have every expectation that this degree will similarly receive full accreditation.

-Over the four years of this course, you’ll progress from a common engineering foundation to highly specialised professional development.
+Over the four years of this Engineering MEng course, you will progress from a common engineering foundation to highly specialised professional development.

 Build a firm foundation in mathematics, engineering, physics, electronics and computing, with our shared engineering first year.

 This module is intended to support the teaching of engineering modules throughout the programme and to enhance your analytical skills.

 Engineering Science (20 credits)